-- 13.5.1 Although the authority has no right of veto either to funding agreements with third parties, or for other proposed uses of the community facilities power, the authority may require that in a specific instance of use of the community facilities power by a governing body, the governing body concerned shall make arrangements to protect the financial interests of the authority by either carrying out the activity concerned through the vehicle of a limited company formed for the purpose, or by obtaining indemnity insurance for risks associated with the project in question, as specified by the authority.
-The authority would impose such a requirement only where it has good reason to believe that the proposed project carries significant financial risks. - 13.5.2 Section 28 of the 2002 Education Act provides that the exercise of the community facilities power is subject to prohibitions, restrictions and limitations in the scheme for financing schools.
+13.8 Although the authority has no right of veto either to funding agreements with third parties, or for other proposed uses of the community facilities power, the authority may require that in a specific instance of use of the community facilities power by a governing body, the governing body concerned shall make arrangements to protect the financial interests of the authority by either carrying out the activity concerned through the m vehicle of a limited company formed for the purpose, or by obtaining indemnity insurance for risks associated with the project in question, as specified by the authority.

+The authority would impose such a requirement only where it has good reason to believe that the proposed project carries significant financial risks.

+13.9 Section 28 provides that the exercise of the community facilities power is subject to prohibitions, restrictions and limitations in the scheme for financing schools.
 The authority expects that any proposal should be set in the context of the Authority's Community Plan, Education Development Plan and other Strategic Plans and Quality Frameworks.